llewelld/data-safe-haven/docs/source/deployment/index.md

 $ pipx install data-safe-haven
 :::

-- Or install a specific version with
+- Or install a specific version with (for instance)

 :::{code} shell
 $ pipx install data-safe-haven==5.0.0